riceball1/riceball1/README.md

 ## About me

 🔭 I'm currently diving deeper into the frontend and working on building out this [Frontend Dev Guide](https://riceball.gitbook.io/frontend-dev-guide/) and working with [a11ybears](https://github.com/accessibilitybears) to bring more accessibility learning to the web.
-Additionally I'm building an app called [Simple Cards]([https://github.com/riceball1/simple-language-cards-nextjs](https://github.com/riceball1/simple-cards)) using nextjs.

 🌱 I’m currently learning Python, SQL, Nodejs, Frontend Systems Design, DSA + Algorithims, and Data Visualization with D3.js